kuzzleio/documentation/src/guide/1/essentials/database-mappings/index.md

   "properties": {
     "driver": {
       "dynamic": "false"
-      "properties": // allow insertion of new fields in the driver }
+      "properties": // allow insertion of new fields in the driver nested field }
   }
 }